pure-data/externals-howto/README.rst

 Here, sp[0] is the first inlet signal, sp[1] represents the second inlet signal and sp[2] points to the outlet signal.

-The structure ``t_signal`` contains a pointer to the its signal vector ``().s_vec`` (an array of samples of type ``t_sample``), and the length of this signal vector ``().s_n``.
+Structure ``t_signal`` contains a pointer to its signal vector ``().s_vec`` (an array of samples of type ``t_sample``), and the length of this signal vector ``().s_n``.

-Since all signal vectors of a patch (not including its subpatches) are of the same length, it is sufficient to get the length of one of these vectors.
+Since all the signal vectors in a patch (not including its subpatches) are of the same length, it is sufficient to get the length of one of these vectors.